Have an Amex card and need a personal loan? Here’s how its preapproved loan offer works.

 Although American Express is known for its credit card options, a personal loan can help you finance the big moments in life, whether that’s a wedding or moving to a new state.
 However, not everyone is able to get a personal loan from Amex.
 It offers loans exclusively with mailed preapproval letters.
 Approved customers could have access to low interest rates and large loan amounts — up to $40,000.

 What are the benefits of an Amex personal loan?

 - Apply without impacting your credit.
-American Express won’t check your credit until after you’ve applied and received a decision.
+American Express won’t run a hard credit check until after you’ve applied and received a decision.

 - Informative loan calculator.
 Enter the loan amount and select your credit score.
 American Express will display an estimated monthly payment based on 12-, 24- and 36-month terms.

 - Minimal fees and low rates.
-No matter your credit, American Express won’t charge you an application or origination fee for a personal loan, and if you have excellent credit, you may qualify for a low interest of just 6.9%.
+No matter your credit, American Express won’t charge you an application or origination fee for a personal loan, and if you have excellent credit, you may qualify for low interest.